Tr4vi5/MEANstackTODO/README.md

 Bootstrap

-Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 Installing

-Steps to get the development environment running.

 1. Download this project.
 2. npm install